LucasBarretto86/LearningRails/README.md

 # irb
 require 'redis'

-redis = Redis.new # Default pararms
+redis = Redis.new # Default params

 OR